worktheclock/replit.github.io/tutorials/30-build-with-nix.md

         }
     ```

-In nginx, `server` blocks are what you use to set up websites on individual domains.
-Each domain (e.g. example.com) or subdomain (e.g. blog.example.com) will have its own server block.
-To create a `server` block that will define our what our repl hosts, we use the following nginx directives:
+In NGINX, `server` blocks are what you use to set up websites on individual domains.
+Each domain (e.g. `example.com`) or subdomain (e.g. `blog.example.com`) will have its own server block.
+To create a `server` block that will define what our repl hosts, we use the following nginx directives:

 ```
     listen  8080;